-Table 23.
-Exploitation and valorisation plan for the Knowledge Exchange Platform
+Table 22 Exploitation and valorisation plan for the Knowledge Exchange Platform

-Asset description The BECoop Knowledge Exchange Platform (KEP) that will support mutual knowledge exchange and partnerships among bioenergy actors Creators of Asset The Knowledge Exchange Platform (KEP) will be developed by Q-PLAN with the support of all partners.
+Asset description The BECoop Knowledge Exchange Platform (KEP) supports mutual knowledge exchange and partnerships among bioenergy actors Creators of Asset The Knowledge Exchange Platform (KEP) has been developed by Q-PLAN with the support of all partners.
 Intended users and expected benefits from exploiting the asset RESCoops in various stages of development.
-The self -assessment function will enable them to identify the suitable tools and resources saving time and ensuring proper support to facilitate their development.
-The e-marked environment Authorities (municipalities, regional authorities etc.) that consider promoting or participating or leading bioenergy communities.
-The inventory will ensure that they have access to all relevant information and resources to inform their specific purposes Bioenergy Industry will be able to have access Community energy market and stakeholders' insights, to search for potential synergies with bioenergy cooperatives and be informed about emerging markets and procure or provide services and products Citizens and Civil Society Organisations will have access to specialized support and information for launching grassroots bioenergy communities and/or alleviate common misconceptions about bioenergy and energy communities Intended exploitation route The Knowledge Exchange Platform will include all material produced and collected by BECoop and will aspire to become a focal point for the bioenergy community in Europe well beyond the end of the project.
-To ensure the sustainability of operations an investigation will be made for partnering KEP with existing EU platforms (e.g. Knowledge Centre for Bioeconomy).
-Financial post project sustainability will also be explored for providing operation costs and maintenance through potentially charging fees to suppliers of products and services that seek customers through the e-market environment.
-Alternatively, Q-PLAN will be responsible for operation and maintenance after the end of the project.
+The self -assessment function enables them to identify the suitable tools and resources saving time and ensuring proper support to facilitate their development.
+Authorities (municipalities, regional authorities etc) that consider promoting or participating or leading bioenergy communities.
+The inventory ensures that they have access to all relevant information and resources to inform their specific purposes.
+Bioenergy Industry is able to have access to the community energy market and stakeholders' insights, to search for potential synergies with bioenergy cooperatives and to be informed about emerging markets and procure or provide services and products.
+Citizens and Civil Society Organisations have access to specialised support and information for launching grassroots bioenergy communities and/or alleviate common misconceptions about bioenergy and energy communities.
+Intended exploitation route The Knowledge Exchange Platform includes all material produced and collected by BECoop and aspires to become a focal point for the bioenergy community in Europe well beyond the end of the project.
+To ensure the sustainability of operations investigations will be made for partnering KEP with existing EU networks and platforms (e.g. RESCoop.eu network, Energy Communities Repository) or further developing KEP as part of similar projects.
+Q-PLAN will be responsible for the operation and maintenance of KEP for two years after the end of the project, or earlier, if a partnership with another platform is found and agreed and a new project is launched.
+If no partnerships are found during this period other options will be considered (e.g. uploading the material in open repositories and knowledge bases i.e. Knowledge4Policy - K4P)

-Table 24.
-Actions needed for the exploitation and valorisation of the Knowledge Exchange Platform
+Table 23 Actions needed for the exploitation and valorisation of the Knowledge Exchange Platform

 What?
 By Who?
 When?
-IPR A Creative Commons License that will specify the conditions of use of the platform Q-PLAN By M18 Communication and dissemination Promotion and dissemination of KEP operation through the BECoop communication channels (BECoop website, social media, newsletter, press releases), and through BECoop partners networks.
-Q-PLAN, IEECP By M20
+IPR A Creative Commons License that specifies the conditions of use of the platform.
+Q-PLAN Completed by the end of the Project Communication and dissemination Promotion and dissemination of KEP operation through the BECoop communication channels (BECoop website, social media, newsletter, press releases), and through BECoop partners networks.
+Q-PLAN, IEECP Completed by the end of the project.